Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 On the back side of the board are 2 drill to disconnect jumpers per bus:
 ![6hc_can_termination_drillable.png](/duet_boards/duet_3_mb6hc/6hc_can_termination_drillable.png)

-To disconnect the termination resistors, use a small drill bit ~2mm **by hand** to carefully remove the connection between the two pads that is made with the ring of the copper between the pads. **Do not drill all the way through the board**,the copper layer is approx 70um thick (i.e. very thin!) once its removed test that the pads are actually disconnected by checking that there is no continuity between them with a voltmeter.
+To disconnect the termination resistors, use a small drill bit ~2mm **by hand** to carefully remove the connection between the two pads that is made with the ring of the copper between the pads. **Do not drill all the way through the board**, the copper layer is approx 70um thick (i.e. very thin!) once its removed test that the pads are actually disconnected by checking that there is no continuity between them with a voltmeter.

 Both jumpers must be disconnected or connected. do not do only one.